8.6 Privacy, Business Continuity, and Crisis Response

 Data collectionIs the data necessary for a defined business purpose?Limit collection and document purpose

-AccessWho needs the information to perform a legitimate role?Use role-based access and periodic review
+AccessWho needs the information for a legitimate role?Role-based access and periodic review

-RetentionHow long should records be kept and when destroyed?Follow retention schedules and legal holds
+RetentionHow long are records kept and when destroyed?Retention schedules and legal holds

-Data incidentWhat happens if employee information is exposed?Escalate to privacy, legal, security, and communications
+Data incidentWhat if employee information is exposed?Escalate to privacy, legal, security, communications

-ContinuityWhich roles, skills, and locations are critical to operations?Build workforce continuity plans and backups
+ContinuityWhich roles, skills, and sites are critical?Continuity plans, succession, and backups

-Business continuity planning asks how the organization will keep critical operations running during disruption.
-Events may include severe weather, public health emergencies, cyber incidents, facility outages, labor disruptions, supply chain failures, travel crises, leadership loss, or violence.
-HR should identify critical roles, succession coverage, remote-work feasibility, pay and leave implications, employee contact methods, safety obligations, and wellbeing support.
+Business continuity planning (BCP) asks how the organization keeps critical operations running during disruption.
+Events include severe weather, public-health emergencies, cyber incidents, facility outages, labor disruptions, supply-chain failures, travel crises, leadership loss, or violence.
+HR identifies critical roles, succession coverage, remote-work feasibility, pay and leave implications, employee contact methods, safety obligations, and wellbeing support — all before an event, because plans cannot be built mid-crisis.

 Crisis Response Sequence